SAtacker/quick-ftxui/README.md

     <details><summary>Paragraph</summary>

-    Similar to text, but adapts to size of terminal windoe
+    Similar to text, but adapts to size of terminal window

     [Example](./examples/paragraph.qf)